wxWidgets/Phoenix/README.rst

 If You use a custom built python in a non standard location, You need to compile python with the --enable-shared option.

+If you wish to use OpenGL, then the following Python package is required:

+* pyopengl

 **Mac OSX**